What is Bromhidrosis (Body Odor)?

 Hormonal fluctuations in the body can result in several changes, excessive sweating being one.
 Women especially face a lot of issues during puberty, menopause, premenopausal phases, and pregnancy.

 During menopause, women experience a drop in their estrogen levels and an increase in their testosterone levels, which leads to more bacteria in their sweat.
-These excess bacteria are responsible for foul smell and cause under arm odour.
+These excess bacteria are responsible for foul smell and cause underarm odor.

 How to Effectively Treat Body Odor

 Body odor, especially armpit odor, can impair a person’s day-to-day life and affect the mental health of the individual.
 Even though it does not pose any serious threat to life, its existence is difficult to deal with.
+While there is currently no known cure for bromhidrosis (excessive body odor).
 However, a few practices can effectively help you get rid of body odor and allow you to live your life carefree.

 Self Care : The first step in getting rid of body smell is to adopt healthy hygiene practices.
 Daily showers with antibacterial soaps, wearing clean, breathable fabrics, applying topical remedies, and avoiding spicy or fatty foods can largely help neutralize body odor.
 You should also regularly shave the armpit hair as an effective underarms smell solution.